uitverse/mmtypeface/README.md

 ### Why?

 Inspired by Google Fonts, this is an attempt to create a CDN to serve burmese fonts which Google Fonts won't.
-This is an alternative to MMWebFonts with proper support for multiple font weights.
+This is an alternative to MMWebFonts with proper support for multiple font weights, font styles and font display properties.

 ### How?